h8d13/TERCES/README.md

 ## Installing

+- Use the `terces.cfg` file to configure to liking or control multiple FIDO2 devices.

 - Running from Python in isolated venv

 We have a helper script `zpya` that downloads Python deps from pip in `.venv`